cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Initialized a trivia in the current channel.
+Initializes a trivia in the current channel.

 Default settings are: